GServlet/gservlet-api/README.md

 session.counter = session.counter + 1
 ```

-More information can be found on the project [homepage](https://gservlet.org) where you can find
-the online [documentation](https://gservlet.org/documentation) and the [JavaDocs](https://gservlet.org/javadocs/1.0) for this current release can be browsed as well.
+More information can be found on the project [homepage](https://gservlet.org) where you can find the online [documentation](https://gservlet.org/documentation) and the [JavaDocs](https://gservlet.org/javadocs/1.0) for a particular release can be browsed as well.

 ## Features